Brunitinhaaa/Python-exercises/README.md

 ![Design_sem_nome_2](https://github.com/Brunitinhaaa/Python-exercicios/assets/104976135/c942a241-2fce-412f-9270-d5a6c5199e14)

-# Python-exercicios

-## Descrição

-Este repositório contém os exercícios e projetos desenvolvidos nos Módulos 1, 2 e 3 do curso de Python ministrado por Gustavo Guanabara.
-Os módulos cobrem conceitos fundamentais do Python e sua aplicação prática.

-## Estrutura do Repositório
+## Description

+This repository contains the exercises and projects developed in Modules 1, 2, and 3 of the Python course taught by Gustavo Guanabara.
+The modules cover fundamental Python concepts and their practical application.

+## Repository Structure

-### Módulo 1: Introdução ao Python
+### Module 1: Introduction to Python
-- Conceitos básicos, variáveis, condicionais, loops e funções.
+- Basic concepts, variables, conditionals, loops, and functions.

-### Módulo 2: Estruturas de Controle
+### Module 2: Control Structures
-- Loops, condicionais aninhadas e funções.
+- Loops, nested conditionals, and functions.

-### Módulo 3: Manipulação de Dados
+### Module 3: Data Manipulation
-- Leitura/escrita de arquivos, bibliotecas externas e manipulação de strings.

-## Objetivos

-O objetivo deste repositório é consolidar o conhecimento adquirido nos Módulos 1, 2 e 3 do curso de Python.
-Os exercícios abrangem desde lógica de programação até manipulação de dados.
+- Reading/writing files, external libraries, and string manipulation.

-## Como Usar
+## Objectives

+The goal of this repository is to consolidate the knowledge acquired in Modules 1, 2, and 3 of the Python course.
+The exercises cover everything from programming logic to data manipulation.

+## How to Use

-1. Clone este repositório.
+1. Clone this repository.
-2. Encontre exercícios organizados por ordem crescente.
-3. Execute os arquivos e veja sua funcionalidade no terminal de sua preferencia.
+2. Find exercises organized in increasing order.
+3. Run the files and see their functionality in your preferred terminal.

-## Créditos
+## Credits

-Curso ministrado por Gustavo Guanabara.
+Course taught by Gustavo Guanabara.